catlinman/campdown/README.md

 albums from Bandcamp.
 It requires the Python interpreter, version 3.4+ and is not platform specific.

+## PyPI ##

+Campdown has been added to the Python package index and can now be easily downloaded and installed (as well as updated) using the following command.

+    $ pip install campdown --upgrade

 ## Setup ##

 Campdown can be installed allowing you to directly run the `campdown` command.